 Creating a dedicated mobile website using a subdomain, such as the letter m, is one way to tailor your mobile experience without impacting the desktop experience.

-4. Launch an ecommerce site
+4. Launching an ecommerce site

 Not every ecommerce site started as an ecommerce site.
 Some websites start for other reasons.
 Your website may have originated as a blog, for example, and after building a solid audience you may have decided to monetize your blog through ecommerce.
 Or you could have launched an affiliate site that you later want to add an ecommerce arm to.